Nastehooo/JokingApp/README.md

 1. Fetch Jokes Button

    - A prominent "TELL ME A JOKE" button enables users to retrieve a random joke.
-   - The button is styled with:
+   - The button is styled with
-         - A custom font size of 30.
+           a custom font size of 30,
-         - A background color defined in the app's asset catalog.
-         - Rounded corners with a border for a polished look.
+           a background color defined in the app's asset catalog, rounded corners with a border for a polished look.

 2. Joke Display Area